divio/divio-cloud-docs/how-to/resources-configure-git.rst

 In order for the Control Panel to receive a signal when the repository is updated, you need to set up a webhook.
 This step is optional but strongly recommended for convenience.

 In the *Repository* view, select the appropriate webhook type (GitHub, GitLab and BitBucket each have their own type of webhook.
 Other providers will generally use a webhook that is similar to one of these).

 The Control Panel will give you a URL to use for the webhook, and a secret key.
-You will need to provide both of these when setting up the webhook.

 At the Git host, add a new webhook: